saeranv/bibil/src/reference/mrkdwn_files/rezoning_app.md

 - height of development: would be tallest building in area, no "contextual/policy bsis for height" staff recommend it be lowered
 - possible provision of community infrastructure
 - shaodwing on the jr public school
-- this whole "contextual" argument is truly asinine
+- this whole "contextual" argument is weak on performance grounds